 Fit and style

-- First up, choose a size based on your bust.
+- Choose a size based on your bust.
 Take a look at the body measurements chart to guide you.

 - To get your bust size, measure around the fullest part of your chest.
-Take a nice deep breath before you check the number—just to make sure the measuring tape isn’t too tight.
+Take a nice deep breath before you check the number.
+Just to make sure the measuring tape isnโt too tight.
 You want it snug, but not squeezing you.

 - Because this is a pull-on fit, the maximal bust on the finished garment needs to be slightly wider than yours.
-If it’s not, you’re going to have a hard time getting it on.
+If itโs not, youโre going to have a hard time getting it on.

 - If you need to adapt the length of your garment to your height, check this helpful tutorial here!